This article may contain compensated links. See our full disclosure here

-I made this list to help readers make the most of their time and included a few interesting facts and tips for visiting one of my favourite London museums.
+I made this list to help readers know what the must see British Museum attractions are.
+I have also included a few interesting facts and tips for visiting one of my favourite London museums.

 Top 10 British Museum highlights

 Location: Room 4 Ground Floor

 Appearing on all British Museum top 10 lists, The Rosetta Stone should be your first stop when visiting the museum.

 Dating from 196 BC the Rosetta Stone contains 3 languages: hieroglyphic, Greek and Demotic; and was the key to modern scholars ability to translate Egyptian hieroglyphics.
 Before its discovery, the Ancient Egyptian language and script had not been translated since before the fall of the Roman Empire.

 The classical Greek sculptures on display at the British Museum were originally part of the Parthenon – a 2,500 year old temple dedicated to the Greek goddess Athena, in Greece.

 They were brought to Britain by Lord Elgin in 1801 and are some of the most important archaeological finds giving us an insight into life in Ancient Greece.